 Mothers are the CEO of the home.
 Organizing schedules, paying the bills, doing food shopping, managing pick-ups and drop-offs, and making sure everyone is healthy is just part of the job.
 Unfortunately, because they are so busy taking care of others, many new moms often put off taking care of themselves or scheduling their own health appointments.

-can help you stay healthy and keep illnesses at bay.
+Making your health a priority can help you stay healthy and keep illnesses at bay.

 Just like with your kids, proactively seeing a doctor for regular check-ups can help you tackle health issues head on rather than putting them off until they become a bigger problem.
 During wellness visits, your doctor may use health indicators like weight, blood pressure and heart rate to screen for common conditions such as diabetes and heart disease.
 Doctors can then recommend tips and treatments to help new moms stay healthy and feel their best.
 Talk to your doctor if you have any questions about any health issues.